Yvonne202202/Coding1/README.md

 * The sphere of points is so thin that it doesn't look obvious.

 ## Future plan
 I would like to create sphere of points that move to follow the rhythm of the sound.
+Like changing shape to follow the beat.